 52 Recipes to Keep Your Slow Cooker Bubbling All Year Long

-The slow cooker, or Crock-Pot, is too often relegated to the back of a kitchen cabinet for most of the year, making a brief appearance for a few winter stews and chilies.
+The slow cooker, or Crock-Pot, is too often relegated to the back of a kitchen cabinet for most of the year, making a brief appearance for a few winter stews and chilis.
 Get the most out of this wonder device by using it every week for recipes that suit every season.
-Turn tough cuts of meat tender, create inexpensive homemade versions of restaurant and takeout meals, and add deep layers of flavor to favorite dishes.
+Turn tough cuts of meat tender, create inexpensive homemade versions of restaurant and takeout meals, and add flavor to favorite dishes.
 These 52 recipes include sides, main dishes, drinks, and desserts for all types of cooks and diets.

-Especially handy in the winter, this warming soup takes just a few minutes of active preparation; a slow cooker does the rest.
+This warming soup takes just a few minutes of active preparation; a slow cooker does the rest.
 A basic recipe from the blog Add a Pinch is ripe for customizing by adding or substituting your favorite vegetables and legumes.
 Vegetarians, or those trying to eat less meat, can omit the optional ground beef for a lighter vegan soup.

-Making cornbread in a slow cooker takes all the guesswork out of the baking process.
+Making cornbread in a slow cooker takes the guesswork out of the baking process.
 A Betty Crocker recipe is well-suited for beginner cooks.
 It's guaranteed to come out the same time after time, with no risk of burning the bottom.
 The recipe works equally well with additions like green chilies, scallions, or a handful of cheese.

 This hearty vegan soup is more like a stew, thickened with barley and mushrooms.
 It's a warming meal in cold weather and freezes well.
-The process couldn't be simpler with a recipe from the blog Hummusapien: It takes less than 10 minutes to combine the ingredients in a slow cooker before letting them simmer into a rich one-pot meal.
+The process couldn't be simpler with a recipe from the blog Hummusapien: It takes less than 10 minutes to combine the ingredients in a slow cooker before letting them simmer into a rich, one-pot meal.

-This slow-cooked chowder develops layers of flavor as the slow cooker does all the work for you.
+This slow-cooked chowder develops layers of flavor as the slow cooker does all the work.
 Vegetarians can use vegetable stock instead of chicken in a recipe from the blog Damn Delicious, and even water would work, as spices and cream add loads of flavor and richness.
 This elegant soup works in any season using frozen corn, though fresh corn is a nice touch in the summer.

 The best part of a recipe for poached pears from a Cooking Light cookbook is that after prepping the poaching liquid and pears, you can just walk away from the pot as it cooks.
 Moscato d'Asti is an inexpensive sweet wine that works well if you don't already have an old bottle to use up.